Axis powers: Manchuria (Manchukuo)

 Manchukuo, in the northeast region of China, had been a Japanese puppet state in Manchuria since the 1930s.
 It was nominally ruled by Puyi, the last Chinese Emperor of the Qing Dynasty, but was in fact controlled by the Japanese military, in particular the Kwantung Army.
 While Manchukuo ostensibly was a state for ethnic Manchus, the region had a Han Chinese majority.

 Following the Japanese invasion of Manchuria in 1931, the independence of Manchukuo was proclaimed on 18 February 1932, with Puyi as head of state.
 He was proclaimed the Emperor of Manchukuo a year later.
 The new Manchu nation was recognized by 23 of the League of Nations' 80 members.
 Germany, Italy, and the Soviet Union were among the major powers who recognised Manchukuo.
-Other countries who recognized the State were the Dominican Republic, Costa Rica, El Salvador, and Vatican City.
+Other countries who recognized the State were the Dominican Republic, Costa Rica, and El Salvador.
 Manchukuo was also recognised by the other Japanese allies and puppet states, including Mengjiang, the Burmese government of Ba Maw, Thailand, the Wang Jingwei regime, and the Indian government of Subhas Chandra Bose.
 The League of Nations later declared in 1934 that Manchuria lawfully remained a part of China.
 This precipitated Japanese withdrawal from the League.
 The Manchukuoan state ceased to exist after the Soviet invasion of Manchuria in 1945.

 Manchukuo signed the Anti-Comintern Pact in 1939, but never signed the Tripartite Pact.